Vision, Mission, and Values

 Understanding Vision, Mission, and Values

-Crafting your vision, mission and values statements is essential to establish the foundation of your business and its planning for the future.
-Have this step on your Product Strategy gives you the chance to really think not just about your business in general, but to really reflect on its purpose and product value in the market.
+Crafting your vision, mission, and values statements are essential to establish your business's foundation and plan for the future.
+Having this step on your Product Strategy gives you the chance to really think about your business in general and reflect on its purpose and product value in the market.
 It’s about evaluating who you really are as a business, what you believe in, and what you want to achieve.

 These statements are usually established when a company is initially set up, as they are incorporated into the strategic plan.
 And although this may sound complex and only suitable for large companies with enough resources, this should be applied to anyone creating a business.
 With all its difficulties and complexities, the reality is that these statements can be easily overlooked.
 It’s an easy mistake to make, but it can definitely hurt your business in the long run.

-It’s also important to keep in mind that this is an ongoing process and you should review your statement from time to time.
-It’s crucial to ensure that the vision, mission, and values statements are still relevant in the current environment the business is in at the moment.
+It’s also important to keep in mind that this is an ongoing process, and you should review your statement from time to time.
+It’s crucial to ensure that the vision, mission, and values statements are still relevant in the current environment the business is in.
 Vision, Mission, and Values should always reflect the business, both its structure and culture, at any point in time.

-A vision statement shouldn’t provide specific targets, but a board description of the value your business provides instead.
-An effective statement should be clear and concise, and not longer than a short paragraph.
-When done correctly, your vision statement can and should help in making the best decisions for your business.
+A vision statement shouldn’t provide specific targets but a board description of your business's value instead.
+An effective statement should be clear and concise and not longer than a short paragraph.
+When done correctly, your vision statement can help make the best decisions for your business.

-Vision and Mission are often confused, however, they each have different purposes while at the same time supporting each other.
-Essentially the mission statement describes what your business needs to do in order to achieve the vision.
+Vision and Mission are often confused; however, they each have different purposes while at the same time supporting each other.
+Essentially the mission statement describes what your business needs to do to achieve the vision.
 It’s the roadmap for the business’s vision.

-The values statement defines the moral direction of a business, guiding not only the decision-making process but attitudes and actions as well.
-It’s able to establish a behavioral standard for how people should act, in and outside the organization.
+The values statement defines the moral direction, guiding not only the decision-making process but also attitudes and actions.
+It can establish a behavioral standard for how people should act, inside and outside the organization.
 The statement reflects the essence and identity of a business.

 The statement should be composed of a list of the core principles and basic beliefs that guide and direct your business.
-To do this you need to consider which are the unique values that move your business and culture.
+To do this, you need to consider the unique values that move your business and culture.

-Try to keep the list simple, limiting your core values to a maximum of five so it’s easier to follow.
-And in the end, in order for a values statement to be effective, it must be applied and reinforced at all levels across the organization so it can be internalized in its culture.
+Try to keep the list simple, limiting your core values to a maximum of five, so it’s easier to follow.
+And in the end, for a values statement to be effective, it must be applied and reinforced at all levels across the organization to be internalized in its culture.

 The values statement differs slightly from both the vision and mission statements.
 The last two focus on the purpose of a business and what goals and actions want to achieve.
-And although it’s important for companies to focus on these technical guidelines, Values represent the foundation that makes a business run and prosper.
+And although companies need to focus on these technical guidelines, Values represent the foundation that makes a business run and prosper.